 \subsection{Overview}

 Cluster algebras were introduced by S. Fomin and A. Zelevinsky in~\cite{fathers} as an algebraic framework for studying dual canonical bases and total positivity.
-S. Fomin and A. Zelevinsky suggested that many interesting varieties in Lie theory carry the structure of an (upper) cluster algebra.
-Some of the known examples include double Bruhat cells~\cite{upper_bounds}, Grassmannians~\cite{scott}, Bott-Samelson cells~\cite{bott_shen}, connected simply connected simple complex algebraic groups~\cite{conj}, open Richardson varieties~\cite{open_rich}.
+Fomin and Zelevinsky suggested that many interesting varieties in Lie theory carry the structure of an (upper) cluster algebra.
+Known examples include double Bruhat cells~\cite{upper_bounds}, Grassmannians~\cite{scott}, Bott--Samelson cells~\cite{bott_shen}, simply connected simple complex algebraic groups~\cite{ios-aequ-glocal,oya-note,qy-quant-bruhat}, and open Richardson varieties~\cite{open_rich}.

-M. Gekhtman, M. Shapiro and A. Vainshtein noticed in~\cite{roots} that the problem of finding cluster structures on varieties can be approached via Poisson geometry.
-In the earlier works~\cite{roots,conj,grass_poiss}, they showed that the cluster structures on double Bruhat cells, Grassmannians, connected simply connected complex simple algebraic groups $G$ are compatible with some Poisson brackets.
-They conjectured in~\cite{conj} that there exist multiple cluster structures on such groups $G$, each of which is compatible with a Poisson bracket from the Belavin-Drinfeld class.
+M. Gekhtman, M. Shapiro, and A. Vainshtein observed in~\cite{roots} that the problem of finding cluster structures on rational varieties can be approached via Poisson geometry.
+In earlier works~\cite{roots,conj,grass_poiss}, they showed that the cluster structures on double Bruhat cells, Grassmannians, and simply connected simple complex algebraic groups are compatible with certain Poisson brackets.
+For the groups, they conjectured in~\cite{conj} that there exist multiple cluster structures compatible with Poisson brackets from the Belavin--Drinfeld class.
 We refer to this conjecture as the \emph{GSV conjecture}.